Chart Color Schemes

 St Arnaud is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In St Arnaud, as per the latest Census evaluation, 94.4% of dwellings were houses, with 5.6% being other types such as semi-detached homes, apartments, or 'other' dwellings.
-This compares to Non-Metro Vic., which had 93.0% houses and 6.9% other dwellings.
-Home ownership in St Arnaud stood at 50.6%, similar to Non-Metro Vic.'s level.
-The remaining dwellings were either mortgaged (28.6%) or rented (20.8%).
-The median monthly mortgage repayment was $867, below the Non-Metro Vic. average of $1,043 and significantly lower than the national average of $1,863 recorded in June 2021.
-The median weekly rent figure in St Arnaud was $188, compared to Non-Metro Vic.'s $215 and substantially below the national figure of $375 as of that same date.
+St Arnaud's dwelling structure, as per the latest Census, consisted of 94.4% houses and 5.6% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Non-Metro Vic.'s 93.0% houses and 6.9% other dwellings.
+Home ownership in St Arnaud was at 50.6%, with the rest being mortgaged (28.6%) or rented (20.8%).
+The median monthly mortgage repayment was $867, below Non-Metro Vic.'s average of $1,043.
+Median weekly rent was $188, compared to Non-Metro Vic.'s $215.
+Nationally, St Arnaud's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing